suhand/Deployment-Automation/deployment-automation-total-puppet/README.md

 * `terminateInstances.py` will terminate the instances in OpenStack environment.
 * `deletePuppetCert.py` execution is needed after every successful test run if you are planning to use the same hostnames for the next test iteration.

+#### Trying with different java versions

+Please note that the whole cluster will be spawned using the given java version.

+1. Rename tar.gz jdk file downloaded
+When extracting the tar.gz file you have downloaded from web there is a specific folder naming convension java follows. e.g.: jdk-7u51-linux-x64.tar.gz -> jdk1.7.0_51 Therefore rename your file downloaded from jdk-7u51-linux-x64.tar.gz to jdk1.7.0_51.tar.gz

+2. Copy the file to /etc/puppet/modules/packs/files
+e.g.: jdk1.7.0_51.tar.gz

+3. Add your new java version to config.pp configuration file e.g.:
+# Available JDK versions
+# jdk1.6.0_24
+# jdk1.7.0_51
+$jdk_version = 'jdk1.6.0_24'